alexruf/alexruf.github.io/content/about.md

 author: "Alexander"
 ---

-My name is Alexander Ruf and I'm a developer interested in coding, open source, software engineering and tons of other stuff.
+My name is Alexander Ruf and I'm a software developer interested in coding, open source, software engineering and tons of other stuff.

 I'm located in Germany.